microsoft/PowerApps-Samples/cds/webapi/C#/CDSWebApiService/README.md

 #### Remarks

-Put is used to update specific entity properties.
+Put is used to update specific table properties.

 **Note**: The Http PUT method is also used to update Metadata.
 This method cannot be used for that purpose.
 It is specifically for business data.